WICG/attribution-reporting-api/README.md

   optional AttributionSourceParams attribution_source_params)
 ```

-`AttributionSourceParams` is a dictionary which contains the same attributes used by attribution source anchor tag:
+`AttributionSourceParams` is a dictionary which contains the same attributes used by attribution source anchor tags:

 ```
 dictionary AttributionSourceParams {